cangjie-bot/cangjie_runtime/README.md

 ### Usage

 The standalone build outputs must be used together with the `cjc` compiler and the standard library.
+The complete bundle runs out-of-the-box on Linux, macOS, Windows, and OpenHarmony systems.
 For integration details, please refer to the [Cangjie SDK Integration and Build Guide](https://gitcode.com/Cangjie/cangjie_build).

-## Cangjie Programming Language Library
+## Cangjie Programming Language - Standard Library (std)

 ### Introduction